Top court unfreezes Malofeev stake in Rostelecom

-MOSCOW The Supreme Court has lifted an order freezing shares in Russian telecoms firm Rostelecom (RTKM.MM) held by businessman Konstantin Malofeev, part of a $330 million (211 million pounds) lawsuit filed by Russian bank VTB (VTBR.MM), the court and Malofeev's fund said.
+MOSCOW The Supreme Court has lifted an order freezing shares in Russian telecoms operator Rostelecom (RTKM.MM) held by Konstantin Malofeev, part of a $330 million (211 million pounds) lawsuit filed by Russian bank VTB (VTBR.MM), the court and Malofeev's fund said.

 The stake had been seized over a case brought by state-owned VTB against Malofeev and his fund Marshall Capital (MarCap) seeking to recover a loan it provided to finance a 2007 deal in which, the bank claimed, MarCap was involved as both buyer and seller.